(Future) professionals in the snow and avalanche industry

 Prerequisites : Incident Command System 100 course (ICS 100)

 First professional training course introducing the fundamental concepts, techniques, and strategies of search and rescue for responding to avalanche incidents.
-This four-day course will be offered in Quebec in French from January 9 to 12, 2026, at Forêt Montmorency.
+This four-day course will be offered in Quebec in French from January 12 to 15, 2027, at Forêt Montmorency.
+On-site lodging is included.
+Registration will begin in mid-September.
+A minimum number of students is required to confirm the course, and the decision to run (or cancel) the course will be made on November 27, 2026.

 Important: As of winter 2024-2025, the Avalanche Search and Rescue 1 (AvSAR 1) course is a mandatory prerequisite for the Avalanche Operations Level 1 course.
 Students who have already completed the Avalanche Operations Level 1 course prior to 2024-2025 will not be required to take the AvSAR1 course.